Virtual racing

 Virtual racing is an offering from the "Big Four" bookmakers in the United Kingdom, along with some smaller firms.
 They offer punters the opportunity to place a wager on racing even after the day's race coverage, then watch the race on a TV screen.
 The races include virtual dog racing and virtual horse racing.

-Virtual Racing tracks include Portman Park, Steepledowns, Sprintvalley, Lucksin' Downs (exclusive to Ladbrokes), Hope Park, Canterbury Hills, Sandy Lanes and Home Straights (all four exclusive to William Hill) for the virtual horse enthusiast, whilst virtual greyhounds have tracks called Brushwood, Millersfield, Trapton Park and Mutleigh Cross amongst others.
+Virtual Racing tracks include Portman Park, Steepledowns, Sprintvalley, Lucksin' Downs, Race Of Champions(exclusive to Ladbrokes), Hope Park, Canterbury Hills, Sandy Lanes and Home Straights (all four exclusive to William Hill) for the virtual horse enthusiast, whilst virtual greyhounds have tracks called Brushwood, Millersfield, Trapton Park and Mutleigh Cross amongst others.